 Federal Pell Grants are available to qualified undergraduate students to assist them with their tuition costs.
-The school's computerized system will calculate the amount of need you are eligible to receive.
+The school's computerized system will calculate the amount of need you can receive.
 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grant is an aid awarded to eligible students with financial need who do not have a bachelor's degree or Higher.
-These grants do not have to be repaid unless the student withdraws prior to the completion of his/her Program.
 Award amounts are subject to change each award year.
-The maximum Pell grant for the 2022-23 award year (July 1, 2022 to June 30, 2023) is \$6,895.
-The maximum Pell Grant for the 2023-24 award year (July 1, 2023 to June 30, 2024) is \$7,395.
-The amount of Pell Grant depends on your expected family contribution (EFC), Cost of Attendance, status as a full-time or part-time student, and plans to attend school for a full academic year or less.
-The amount of Pell Grant is subject to proration for programs less than a full academic year.
+The maximum Pell Grant for the 2024-25 award year (July 1, 2024, to June 30, 2025) is \$7,395.
+The maximum Pell Grant for the 2025-26 award year (July 1, 2025, to June 30, 2026) is \$7,395.
+The amount of Pell Grant depends on your Student Aid Index (SAI), Cost of Attendance, status as a full-time or part-time student, and plans to attend school for a full academic year or less.
+The Pell Grant and FSEOG amount is subject to proration for programs that are less than a full academic year.